Guernica: In Response

 - 1 min read

-The museum initially asked all ten participating artists/collaborators to respond to Picasso’s controversial antiwar painting Guernica, 1937.
+The museum initially asked ten participating artists/collaborators to respond to Picasso’s controversial antiwar painting Guernica, 1937.
 We agreed, with the understanding that we too would be creating antiwar artwork.
-The museum would go on to change it’s request for art to include responding to Picasso’s landscape painting.
+The museum would go on to change it’s request for art to include responses to Picasso’s landscape painting.
 Hannah and I were one of the only installations to still respond to Guernica.

 This installation was quietly the last project we did under the name Brand the Moth.